Urine tests

 Urinary biomarkers – what are they?

-Types of urinary biomarkers (the technical bits)
+Types of urinary biomarkers (The technical bits)

-Many chemicals are present in the wee of people with bladder cancer.
+Many chemicals are present in the pee of people with bladder cancer.
 These include particular proteins, as well as traces of DNA and mRNA.
 These chemicals are generally more plentiful in high-grade cancers and less plentiful in lower-grade cancers (Jur, RE et al, Urologic Oncology, 39(3))

 Proteins: Proteins are complex molecules comprised of peptides, which are in turn comprised of amino acids.
 Proteins are involved in many functions including metabolism, movement, defence, cellular communication and molecular recognition.